AimanCheong/MCTE_4342_Embedded_System_Design/README.md

 # Semester 1, 2020/2021
 # Aiman Bin Dasuqi Cheong 1719467

-This respository is dedicated weekly assessment and updates on MCTE 4342 - Embedded System Design course.
+This repository is dedicated weekly assessment and updates on MCTE 4342 - Embedded System Design course.

 Go to: